szpak/gradle-pitest-plugin/README.md

 ## Plugin configuration

 The Pitest plugin does not need to be additionally configured if you use JUnit 4.
-Customization is done in `pitest` block:
+Customization is done in the `pitest` block:

 ```groovy